ArnaudFRANCOISE/StackOverflow_tags_prediction/README.md

 In order to study stackoverflow question and to predict tags we will be using Random Forest and RNN.

-# Files
+# Dataset

-All csv files has been downloaded thanks to SQL request on the StackOverflow database.
+All csv files has been downloaded thanks to SQL request on the StackOverflow database. (https://data.stackexchange.com/stackoverflow/query/new)
 They has been stored inside the `/QueryResults` directory.
 We aimed to classify **26 stackoverflow most popular tags.** We extracted about **10.000 corpus per tags.**
 *(Unfortunately we had to really shortened our dataset due to limited computation power)*